 There are lots of treatments out there for erectile dysfunction, and many work well for guys who have physical reasons, making it hard to get an erection.

-For men whose erectile dysfunction is because of low testosterone, getting those testosterone levels back to normal can often help them get back to having normal erections.
+For men whose erectile dysfunction is caused by low testosterone, getting those testosterone levels back to normal can often help them get back to having normal erections.

 Even though there are some side effects to watch out for, using testosterone replacement therapy (TRT) the right way can make you healthier and could even help you live longer.